Quentin F. Stout

 The algorithm for a DAG which is d-dimensional data in arbitrary locations, for d ≥ 3, is based on first creating a new DAG with more vertices but significantly fewer edges in the worst case, and then doing isotonic regression on the new DAG.
 The construction of the DAG is described in Isotonic Regression for Multiple Independent Variables.

-Related work: Here is information about the best isotonic regression algorithms known to date, for a variety of orderings and metrics.
+Related work: Here is an overview of my work on shape constrained regression (isotonic, unimodal, step), and here is information about the fastest (in O-notation) isotonic regression algorithms known to date, for a variety of orderings and Lp metrics.